google/WebFundamentals/src/content/en/tools/chrome-user-experience-report/getting-started.md

 [Google BigQuery](https://cloud.google.com/bigquery/), which is a part of the Google Cloud Platform (GCP).
-To get started, you'll need a Google account ([sign up](https://accounts.google.com/SignUp)), a Google Cloud project that you will use to access the dataset, and basic knowledge of [SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#sql-syntax).
+To get started, you'll need a Google account ([sign up](https://accounts.google.com/SignUp)), a Google Cloud project that you will use to access the project, and basic knowledge of [SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#sql-syntax).

-### Access the dataset {: #access-dataset }
+### Access the project {: #access-dataset }

-The dataset is available at
+The project is available at
 <https://bigquery.cloud.google.com/dataset/chrome-ux-report:all>.
 If you visit that page and get a prompt to create a project like the one below, continue with the following steps to create a new GCP project.
 Otherwise,